IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

       - Description
       - Default status
     * - api-session-auth
-      - Enables API authentication via session cookie (JSESSIONID). **Caution: Enabling this feature flag exposes the installation to CSRF risks!** We expect this feature flag to be temporary (only used by frontend developers, see `#9063 <https://github.com/IQSS/dataverse/issues/9063>`_) and removed once support for bearer tokens has been implemented (see `#9229 <https://github.com/IQSS/dataverse/issues/9229>`_).
+      - Enables API authentication via session cookie (JSESSIONID). **Caution: Enabling this feature flag exposes the installation to CSRF risks!** We expect this feature flag to be temporary (only used by frontend developers, see `#9063 <https://github.com/IQSS/dataverse/issues/9063>`_) and for the feature to be removed in the future.
       - ``Off``

 **Note:** Feature flags can be set via any `supported MicroProfile Config API source`_, e.g. the environment variable